Examining the Tennessee Titans' roster.

 RUNNING BACKS (5)

 Battle beats Collin Mooney because he can carry the ball and is a good special teams player.
-Mooney has a handful of first-team snaps, at most.
+Mooney has not seen first team reps in the first two days of camp.
 Washington could get some touches, but is on the team to return.

 WIDE RECEIVERS (5)

 Mariani and Preston both making it seems like a long shot to me, but it could happen.
 I think a receiver who is cut elsewhere at the end of the preseason is signed and on the roster when the season starts.

 TIGHT ENDS (3)

 Walker has said he expects to play on the line more and Stevens is a blocker.
 Thompson is at a make-or-break point and could easily lose out to someone emerging or an outsider.